xpgo/obsidian-folder-note-plugin/README.md

 ## Known issues

-- Do not try to create a new file by context menu or Ctrl+N (which will create a file named 'Untitled.md' firstly), and change its name to the folder name manually.
-If you do that, the file will not be hidden due to internal mechanism of Obsidian.
-However, if you close and reopen Obsidian, it will be hidden again.
 - The folder note file may appear when created.
 It will be hidden by click the folder again.
 - Leave a message on the github repo if you find an issues or want to improve the plugin.